 The Broader Trajectory

 TimesFM represents the clearest implementation of the foundation model thesis applied to time series.
 The results are substantive: a 200M-parameter model trained once on web-scale data achieves zero-shot accuracy competitive with supervised models on standard benchmarks.
-Integrated into BigQuery and AlloyDB, it lowers the barrier to production forecasting substantially for teams already on Google Cloud.
+Integrated into BigQuery and AlloyDB at GA, it lowers the barrier to production forecasting substantially for teams already on Google Cloud.

 What it does not represent is the final word on time-series modeling.
-The GIFT-Eval leaderboard has seen Amazon’s Chronos-2, Salesforce’s Moirai, and IBM’s TTM each demonstrate advantages on specific dataset characteristics.
-The field has moved from asking whether foundation models can forecast time series to asking which architectural choices (decoder vs. encoder-decoder, patch vs. lag features, univariate vs. multivariate) produce the best performance across the broadest range of domains.
+The GIFT-Eval leaderboard has seen Amazon’s Chronos-2, Salesforce’s Moirai 2.0, and IBM’s TTM each demonstrate advantages on specific dataset characteristics.
+Notably, both Chronos-2 and Moirai 2.0 handle multivariate inputs natively — a capability TimesFM approximates but does not match architecturally.
+The field has moved from asking whether foundation models can forecast time series to asking which architectural choices (decoder vs. encoder-only, patch vs. group attention, univariate vs. multivariate) produce the best performance across the broadest range of domains.

 For practitioners, the practical question is simpler: TimesFM 2.5 is free, Apache 2.0 licensed, requires no target-domain training data, and has first-class SQL integration for Google Cloud users.
 As a default starting point for forecasting tasks, that combination is difficult to dismiss — even when domain-specialized alternatives remain competitive on specific datasets.